shivam017arora/shivam017arora/README.md

 ### Hi there 👋

-I'm Shivam, an experienced blockend develoepr from New Delhi.
+I'm Shivam, an experienced blockend developer from New Delhi.
 Check out my portfolio at https://shivam-azure.vercel.app

 🔭 About.
 1. Passionate for decentralised technology